lacanoid/pgddl/README.md

 This is an SQL-only extension for PostgreSQL that provides uniform functions for generating SQL Data Definition Language (DDL) scripts for objects stored in a database.
-It contains a bunch of SQL functions  to convert PostgreSQL system catalogs to nicely formatted snippets of SQL DDL.
+It contains a bunch of SQL functions  to convert PostgreSQL system catalogs to nicely formatted snippets of SQL DDL, such as CREATE TABLE.

 Some other SQL databases support commands like SHOW CREATE TABLE or provide other fascilities for the purpose.